-If you’re looking for quality literature to share with your kids or to read for yourself, check out these amazing LDS authors who have made the New York Times Best Seller list.
-From Brandon Mull to Richard Paul Evans and Stephenie Meyers, Mormons have definitely made their mark in the literary world over the years for anything from children's books to self-help volumes.
+If you’re looking for quality literature to share with your kids or to read for yourself, check out these amazing Latter-day Saint authors who have made The New York Times Best Seller list.
+From Brandon Mull to Richard Paul Evans and Stephenie Meyers, Latter-day Saints have definitely made their mark in the literary world over the years for anything from children's books to self-help volumes.
 Check them all out here and let us know if we missed any!

 1. Brandon Mull

 In 2006, Brandon Mull made a splash in the fantasy genre with the release of his first novel, Fablehaven.
 Enchanting readers with his world of magical creatures, the five-book series became a New York Times best seller, debuting at #6 on the “Children’s Series” list in 2012.

 Mull collaborated on—which rose to #2 on the “Children’s Middle Grade” list in September 2014.
 To date, Mull’s stories have been translated into more than 30 languages.

 While some may wonder if Mull found success as a writer in spite of his LDS faith, he says his success, in large part, is because of it.
 “So far, being a Mormon has only seemed to benefit my career,” he says.“I write family-friendly fantasy in the tradition of Harry Potter, so my publishers encourage me to keep the content clean.
 And my membership in the LDS Church has given me personal insights into principles that I can incorporate in my stories.”